rsyslog/rsyslog/source/configuration/modules/imrelp.rst

 Receive RELP traffic via TLS
 ----------------------------

-This receives RELP traffic via tls using the recommended "openssl" library.
+This receives RELP traffic via TLS using the recommended "openssl" library.
 Except for encryption support the scenario is the same as in Example 1.

 Certificate files must exist at configured locations.
 Note that authmode